Ice and Water Shield: Great Way to Minimize Roof Leaks from Ice Dams

 We don’t know the regulations in all states, but Minnesota building codes require roofers to install ice & water shield beginning at the edge of the overhang (i.e., the drip edge) and ending at least 2-feet inside the nearest interior wall.
 Because most ice & water shield comes in rolls 3 feet wide, one pass typically isn’t quite enough to cover the distance between the drip edge and 2 feet past the interior wall on most homes.
 That’s why the vast majority of roofs end up with a 6-foot swath of ice & water shield along their overhangs.
 But a real overachieving roofer will make a third pass, giving you a total of 9 feet of ice & water coverage.

 In addition to installing it along the edge of the overhangs (about 6-9 feet up the roof), a good roofer will almost always put ice & water shield in the valleys of your roof, and in some cases it should be installed along the eaves as well.
 Although not common practice amongst most roofers, a great roofer will install ice & water shield around skylights, chimneys, plumbing, heat vents, and ventilation caps – anything that penetrates the roof deck.
 He’ll put the material on whatever he’s trying to seal, and will cut it at corners or curves in a way that creates a leak-proof barrier.
 Traditional flashing (aluminum or galvanized steel) will then cover this “sub-flashing” made from the ice & water shield.

-As an ice dam removal guy, I’d also recommend that ice & water shield be installed on any shallow portions of a roof that have less than a 4:12 pitch.
+As a longtime ice dam removal pro, I’d also recommend that ice & water shield be installed on any shallow portions of a roof that have less than a 4:12 pitch.
 Those less-steep parts are more likely to collect snow and ice, and it’s easier for water to pool up if an ice dam forms.